This section provides information on our most frequently asked general questions related to summer camp.

 How do I know my camper is registered?

 Once registered online, each camper will receive an automatic email securing their spot in camp.
-Please make sure your email is spelled correctly, as this is the camp's main form of communication after registration.
+Please ensure your email is spelled correctly, as this is the camp's main form of communication after registration.
 There may be a chance that our email has landed in your spam folder.

 What if my child is sick, and I need a refund or transfer sessions?